xenomedia/wp-composer-starter/README.md

 # WP Composer Starter
-WordPress and default plugins and themes installed with Composer.
+WordPress core, plugins and themes installed with Composer.

+Master branch is intentionally left empty.

 ## Installation
-Download locally and run `composer install`
+* Clone this repository
+* Switch to the branch for the environment whjere you are going to host
+* Follow the instructions in that branch's Read me